-Target for 2020/21 Actual July 2020 - June 2021 Adequacy of provision and maintenance of footpaths, street-lighting and local roads (annual survey).
-A greater proportion (than in the benchmark) or more than 10% of the sample believe that Council's service is getting better Benchmark: Annual Resident survey Not Achieved 4% believed Council's service was better than last year, 55% about the same, 32% worse than last year (5% didn't know, 5% other).
-Feedback on this made reference to some Report card" qualitative statements.
-2016/17 results: Better than last year - 22%, About the same as last year - 65%, roads/footpaths being great and others not.
-There were also a number of respondents Groups targeted for consultation: Worse than last year - 13.5% commenting on poor work from contractors.
-Residents where programmed renewal has taken place, Community Boards/ Committees, Community group database, Business sector database.
-Responses to service (a) 95% callouts during working hours Not achieved requests The percentage of customer service responded to within 6 hours and (b) 95% callouts during after-hours responded to within 12 hours. (a) There were 446 footpath and road requests during working hours of which 202 (or 45%) were responded to within time requests relating to roads and footpaths to which the territorial (c) 85% of all callouts resolved (i.e. completed) within one month of the request.
-1 (b) There were 141 footpath and road requests outside working hours, of which 82 (or 58%) were responded to within time authority responds within the time frame specified in the long term (d) Specific reference to callouts relating to potholes In 2019/20 (c) Of the total 576 footpath and road requests, 267 were completed on time (46%) plan Note: Council measures (a) There were 352 footpath and road requests during working hours of (d) 24 requests concerned potholes 7 responded on time (25%) resolution as well as initial attendance in response to such which 214 (or 61%) were responded to within time The low performance recorded above was caused by the way the data was captured requests. (b) There were 102 footpath and road requests outside working hours, of which 86 (or 84%) were responded to within time. for the majority of the year on the Request For Service (RFS) system rather than the works being completed late.
-Where the system captured the date of data entry as (c) Of the total 454 footpath and road requests, 300 were completed on time (66%) the completion date rather than correctly reflecting the actual completion date of the work.
+Measure Adequacy of provision

+Target for 2020/21

+A greater proportion (than in the benchmark) or more than 10% of the sample believe that Council's service is getting better

+Benchmark: Annual Resident survey 2016/17 results: Better than last year - 22%, About the same as last year - 65%, Worse than last year - 13.5%

+Actual July 2020 - June 2021

+4% believed Council's service was better than last year, 55% about the same, 32% worse than last year (5% didn't know, 5% other).

+Feedback on this made reference to some roads/footpaths being great and others not.
+There were also a number of respondents commenting on poor work from contractors.

+Report card" qualitative statements.

+footpaths, street-lighting

+and local roads (annual

+Groups targeted for consultation:

+and maintenance of

+- Residents where programmed renewal has taken place,

+- Community Boards/ Committees,

+- Community group database,

+- Business sector database.

+The percentage of

+requests relating to roads and footpaths

+authority responds

+within the time frame

+specified in the long term

+Note: Council measures

+resolution as well as

+initial attendance

+requests.

+in response to such

+to which the territorial

+customer service

+requests

+plan

+Responses to service

+(a) 95% callouts during working hours responded to within 6 hours and

+- (c) 85% of all callouts resolved (i.e. completed) within one month of the request.
+1 - (d) Specific reference to callouts relating to potholes

+In 2019/20

+- (a) There were 352 footpath and road requests during working hours of which 214 (or 61%) were responded to within time - (b) There were 102 footpath and road requests outside working hours, of which 86 (or 84%) were responded to within time. - (c) Of the total 454 footpath and road requests, 300 were completed on time (66%) - (d) 26 requests concerned potholes 22 responded to in time (or 85%)

+- (a) There were 446 footpath and road requests during working hours of which 202 (or 45%) were responded to within time - (b) There were 141 footpath and road requests outside working hours, of which 82 (or 58%) were responded to within time - (c) Of the total 587 footpath and road requests, 267 were completed on time (46%) - (d) 24 requests concerned potholes 7 responded on time (25%)

+The low performance recorded above was caused by the way the data was captured for the majority of the year on the Request For Service (RFS) system rather than the works being completed late.
+Where the system captured the date of data entry as the completion date rather than correctly reflecting the actual completion date of the work.
 Staff have now corrected the way they capture the data and this measure should improve in the next financial year (2021/22)

-1 There is a wide range of requests meaning resolution times will range from hours to several weeks or months, depending on urgency and work programming.
+There is a wide range of requests meaning resolution times will range from hours to several weeks or months, depending on urgency and work programming.